theBurgess/Software-Engineering-Project---CSC4350/readme.txt

+To keep text the same color for all JLabels add:
+	- labelName.setForeground(Home.fontColor); -

 !!!!!!!!!
 To add project to eclipse download this repository and extract folder.
 !!!!!
 Then rename folder from CSC4350-BFLOP-master to CSC4350.
 !!!
 In eclipse go to, file>import>general>existing project into workspace> and add folder